davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - **Instance Variables:** What do all clocks need to remember about themselves?
 Well, your clocks for this project need to store the hour, minute, and whether it is am/pm.
 (You can ignore seconds.)
 For the am/pm indicator, I would use a `boolean` data type to store an instance variable called `pm`.

-- **Define two constructors:** The first (default constructor) should initialize the current time to 00:00, and needs no input parameters.
-The second constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.
+- **Define two constructors:** The constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.
+Take the caller's inputs and store them in the corresponding instance variables.
+If you need a refresher on how to do this, check out Lab 2 (Triangle), or go to your class notes on Circle and TicketMachine.

 - Implement a method called `tickUp()`.
-It returns and inputs nothing.
-Calling it will tick the minute up by one.
+It does not return and it inputs nothing.
+Calling it will increment the minute counter by one.
 Be careful though.
-If the current minute is at 59, then `tickUp()` must cause the hour to increment too, and you should reset the minute to 0 instead of incrementing it to 60!
+If the current minute counter is at 59, then `tickUp()` must cause the hour to increment too, and you should reset the minute to 0 instead of incrementing it to 60!
 Taking this idea further, if the hour increments from 11 to 12, then the am/pm state needs to be flipped!
-Furthermore, if the hour increments from 12 to 13, then you need to set the hour back to 1!
+Furthermore, if the hour increments from 12 to 13, then you need to reset the hour counter back to 1!

-  - Yes you need to to write if-statements in order to test if your hours/minutes are in one of those boundary conditions.
+  - You need to write if-statements to test if your hours/minutes are in one of those boundary conditions.
+I would draw it out on paper (and in English) before trying to code it up.

-  - Test by creating a clock representing 11:59pm.
+  - If you've coded everything up, test by creating a clock representing 11:59pm.

     <img src="figures/BlueJ___Create_Object.png" width="350px" />